pygame/pygame/docs/reST/ref/transform.rst

    Grayscales the surface.

    An optional destination surface can be passed which is faster than creating a new Surface.
-   However this destination surface must have the same dimensions (width, height) as the source Surface.
+   This destination surface must have the same dimensions (width, height) and depth as the source Surface.

    .. ## pygame.transform.grayscale ##